olivia-ai/olivia/README.md

 # Olivia

-Olivia French chatbot built in Golang with differents supports like Discord or Telegram
+Olivia French chatbot built in Golang with a Redis cache

 ## Installation